prorev/prorev.github.io/_posts/2020-01-11-list-of-sass-script-functions.md

-Miscellaneous Functions
+## Miscellaneous Functions

-if<small> Returns one of two values, depending on whether or not $condition is true.</small>
+`if` -- Returns one of two values, depending on whether or not $condition is true.

-unique-id<small> Returns a unique CSS identifier.</small>
+`unique-id` -- Returns a unique CSS identifier.